Hopes of return muted in devastated Syrian Kurdish town

 Cold weather, poverty and hunger have left many eager to return home and try to rebuild their livelihoods.

 But months of intense fighting have hollowed out their town.
-Wrecked vehicles lie besides buildings reduced to piles of rubble and the roads are scarred by craters meters deep.
+Wrecked vehicles lie besides buildings reduced to piles of rubble and the roads are scarred by craters metres deep.

 Tired and tense Kurdish fighters patrol near-deserted streets, and the risk of unexploded ordnance leaves the few civilians who remain fearful of where to tread.